motormax/skelett/README.md

 # Motormax Skelett

-Humble bundle for agile application development using Express, Mongoose & JWT.
+A humble bundle for agile application development using Express, Mongoose & JWT.

+In progress...